NCCC General & Tournament Rules

 d) Any member whose membership lapses shall be removed from the table.
 Subsequent renewal shall be treated as a new membership.

-2) The Tournament Controller shall announce the closing date for entries in ‘En Passant’ and on the club web site.
+2) The TMLC Controller shall announce the closing date for entries in ‘En Passant’ and on the club web site.

 3) Entry shall be open to fully paid-up members of Natcor resident in the British Isles.

-4) Entries received by the Tournament Controller after the closing date shall normally be ineligible but may be considered under Rule 12 below.
+4) Entries received by the Tournament Controller after the closing date shall normally be ineligible but may be considered under Rule 13.

-6) The league shall consist of at least a Premier Division and a Division 1 each consisting of 7 players.
+6) The league shall consist of at least a Premier Division consisting of 7 players and a Division 1.
 Additional divisions, each consisting of a maximum of 7 players, shall be created as entries allow.

-7) Each player shall play one game against each other player in the same division – 3 with the white pieces and 3 with the black pieces as determined by the TMLC Controller
+7) Each player shall play one game against each other player in the same division – the allocation of black and white pieces shall be determined by the TMLC Controller.

-9) The Premier Division winner shall be known as ‘The Tom Morris Champion of Natcor’.
+8) The Premier Division winner shall be known as ‘The Tom Morris Champion of Natcor’ and shall receive a year’s free membership.

-10) The Division One Winner shall be known as ‘The League Champion’.
+9) The Division One Winner shalll be known as ‘The League Champion’.

-11) A prize shall be awarded to the winner of each division. .
+10) A certificate shall be awarded to the winner of each division. .

 1) Each APA Tournament shall consist of 5 players.